warunatrivet/uwazi_test/Create-entities.md

 ![upload](https://raw.githubusercontent.com/huridocs/uwazi-assets/master/wiki/screenshots/uploads_link.jpg)

-Give the entity a title, indicate the type of entity
+Give the entity a title, indicate the type of entity and other characteristics.

+![add entity](https://raw.githubusercontent.com/huridocs/uwazi-assets/master/wiki/screenshots/new_entity.jpg)

 Then click the _save_ button in the bottom right corner of the site.

-![add entity](https://raw.githubusercontent.com/huridocs/uwazi-assets/master/wiki/screenshots/new_entity.jpg)